alihatem360/YouTube-Playlist-Downloader/README.md

 3. Select one of the download options: download all videos at once, download one video at a time, or download a part of the playlist.
 4. Follow the on-screen instructions to complete the download process.

+**Note:** Before running the script, create a folder for the downloaded videos and add the path to the `DOWNLOAD_PATH` variable in the script.

 ## Example Output

 Enter the Youtube Playlist link: https://www.youtube.com/playlist?list=Plolopoplop